danielvaughan/architecture-kata/materials/participant-handout.md

 * The system should allow customers to use gift vouchers as payment through the tablet.
 * Customers should be able to book a future table reservation using the tablet.

-## Constraints / Additional Context
+## Constraints and Additional Context

 * The product must be launched within 9 months, aligning with the refurbishment of the chain’s flagship restaurant.
 * The customer tablets will be Android-based.
 * Some of the restaurant's existing systems are hosted on Google Cloud Platform (GCP), and each restaurant has an existing private connection into GCP.